 Dana joined JDog with both military service and private sector experience, uniquely positioning her to succeed in her role as director of operations.
 She designed and leads JDog’s training programs and serves as the contact and advisor for franchisees.

 Dana’s military service is impressive.
 She is part of a small community of women who have served as a Munitions Systems Specialist, a field known as predominantly male.
 In the Air force, she served under the historic 8th Air Force Headquarters, 2nd Bomb Wing at Barksdale AFB in Shreveport, LA and at the 52nd Fighter Wing on Spangdahlem Air Base, Germany.
 After four years of service, she was honorably discharged.

 Dana isn’t the first in her family to serve our country.
 She comes from a strong legacy of Military service.
 Most notably, her uncle Ken Baldwin was an original member of the “Band of Brothers” and served as an Army Paratrooper in WWII in the 101st Airborne, 506th Parachute Infantry Regiment, Easy Company.

 Director of Franchise Development

-As director of franchise development, Terry is responsible for growing the expanding JDog’s locations.
+As director of franchise development, Terry is responsible for expanding JDog’s locations.
 His goal is to have a JDog franchise serving all zip codes throughout the United States.